Leryk1981/mova-4.0.0/docs/mova_4.1.0_runtime_and_connectors.md

 ---

+## Applicability to MOVA 4.1.1

+This is the reviewed 4.1.0 text for MOVA 4.1.1.
+Runtime/connector core concepts are unchanged; 4.1.1 clarifies mandatory layers, security/text alignment, and adds the operator frame (see `MOVA_4.1.1_RELEASE_NOTES.md`).

 ## 1. Purpose

-MOVA 4.1.0 is a language of **contracts**, not an execution engine.
+MOVA 4.1.1 is a language of **contracts**, not an execution engine.
 However, MOVA-based systems must still describe:

 - **where** skills and scenarios are executed;